EnergyInnovation/eps-docs/docs/models/kansas.md

 <p><a href="https://github.com/EnergyInnovation/eps-kansas/archive/refs/tags/3.4.3.zip" class="btn">Download the Kansas Energy Policy Simulator</a></p>

+## State EPS Methodology

+The [State EPS Methodology](../state-eps-methodology) page details our basic modeling assumptions, data sources, and methodology by sector.
+Additionally, we include information on the business-as-usual (BAU) and nationally determined contribution (NDC) scenario assumptions.

 ## Acknowledgement of Contributors and Reviewers

 We would like to acknowledge the following people who made the U.S. State Energy Policy Simulators possible.

 * Ashna Aggarwal, RMI